shohei-kojima/virus_nucleotide_detection/README.md

     - average_depth_of_mapped_region: Average of mapped read depth of mapped regions (average of only mapped regions)
 - 4th column: attribution of fasta header

+### 'hhv6a_reconstructed.fa', 'hhv6b_reconstructed.fa'
+This is one of the main result files for most users.
+This file contains HHV-6 sequence reconstructed with called variants.
+This tool outputs this file only when your sample contained either HHV-6A or HHV-6B.
+Genomic regions where do not have any reads (= 0 read mapped) are masked by a character 'N.'

+### 'high_coverage_viruses.pdf'
+This is one of the main result files for most users.
+If there is one or more viruses in your sample, this tool outputs read coverage of those viruses.

+### 'hhv6a.vcf.gz', 'hhv6b.vcf.gz'
+This is one of the main result files for most users.
+This file contains variant calls.
+This tool outputs this file only when your sample contained either HHV-6A or HHV-6B.

 ### 'mapped_to_virus_dedup.bam'
 BAM file containing alignment with virus genomes.